Fosse Way: Route

 The route runs from in Exeter to in Lincoln.

 Lincoln to Leicester

 Between Lincoln and Leicester the A46 follows the route of the Fosse Way.
 The A46 deviates at East Goscote, to follow the Leicester Western Bypass.
-The original alignment, which is still visible as an unclassified road called Fosse Way, passes through Syston, continuing as the minor road Melton Road through Thurmaston, before merging with the A607 (the old A46) and continuing into the city centre on the old alignment, first as Melton Road, then Belgrave Road and Belgrave Gate.
+The original alignment, which is still visible as an unclassified road called Fosse Way, passes north west of Syston, continuing as the minor road Melton Road through Thurmaston, before merging with the A607 (the old A46) and continuing into the city centre on the old alignment, first as Melton Road, then Belgrave Road and Belgrave Gate.

 The alignment terminates at the Clock Tower, and picks up again at Narborough Road (the A5460), on the other side of the River Soar.
 A 19 mi stretch of the road between Widmerpool and Newark-on-Trent has been upgraded to a dual carriageway which was completed in 2012.
 The new route deviates in several sections from the historic road line.